MittalMonika/ExoPieDecorator/monoHbb/LimitModel/README.md

  * check what is wrong with the ele and mu sclae, why they are so pulled,
  * checck the prefit and postfit plots to debug
  * check the total background and its uncertainity with and without masking data in the SR. the plot is in "shapes_fit_b/signal/total_background"
+ * write the directory for plots in the describe.py and write all the plots as per that,
  * debug following:
   * [WARNING] Found [rrvbc_SR_wjets2] at boundary.
   * [WARNING] Found [rrvbc_SR_wjets3] at boundary.